How to Play D&D With Two People

 There's definitely a juggling act that must go on when you are the game master and you have characters in the party at the same time.
 This is true for normal groups where the DM runs a character (or quasi-permanent NPC), and especially true when there's just two of you.
 This is also why splitting up some of the duties, even if it is just alternating who DMs the occasional fight, can be the best way to handle these situations.

-As a general rule, the player who isn’t being the game master should be making the vast majority of decisions outside of combat and should take the lead during combat, although it is perfectly fine for the acting DM to play more of an active role during encounters.
+As a general rule, the player who isn't the game master should be making the vast majority of decisions outside of combat and should take the lead during combat, although it is perfectly fine for the acting DM to play more of an active role during encounters.

 This means the non-DM decides where to go on the map, especially in dungeons or similar adventurers.
 In a broader more global sense, the acting DM can play more of a role when it comes to generic overland travel.
-Even in normal situations, a DM may use NPCs or other actions to steer the ship so to speak, and if the DM has a plan for the players finding a cave when going over the mountains, it is okay to push the player into a “let’s just hike over those mountains” decision.
+Even in normal situations, a DM may use NPCs or other actions to steer the ship so to speak, and if the DM has a plan for the players to find a cave when going over the mountains, it is okay to push the player into a "let's just hike over those mountains" decision.

 Combat when playing D&D with two people can be handled in multiple ways.
 A simple way to split duties is to take turns being the primary DM from one encounter to the next, but another way to do it is to use dice and shared responsibility during combat.
 Basically, roll for each opponent to see which character they target and then have each player be the DM of those enemies going against the characters of the opposing player.
 Remember: it's your game, so use your judgment and bend these rules if needed.
 If all six goblins roll to go against the cleric, feel free to spread out the targets a little.
 You don't want the goblins accidentally stabbing each other in their glee of overwhelming the priest.

-Random Generators Can Be the Key to Two Player D&D
+Random Generators Can Be the Key to Two-Player D&D

 When my friend and I played, we used random generators all the time.
 We'd often explore dungeons that were created by rolling the random tables in the back of the Dungeon Master's Guide.
 I even built an app called "town" on my Commodore 64 that characters would use to see what happened to them that week.
 (The warrior's guild might send them to a battle, the thieves guild might say they needed to break into a warehouse, the adventurer's guild might alert them to a nearby dungeon, etc.).